-Construction is due to start in winter 2018/19. - 6.326.44 Freight movements form a significant component of traffic flows on Croydon's road network, with demand generated from the major retail outlets in the CMC and the extensive retail and business park areas to the west of the borough.
+6.366.45 Freight movements form a significant component of traffic flows on Croydon's road network, with demand generated from the major retail outlets in the CMC and the extensive retail and business park areas to the west of the borough.
 The borough also has many Local and District Centres whose businesses rely on deliveries being made on-street from a multitude of suppliers.
 The sidings at Purley, currently occupied by an aggregates company, is an active rail freight site.

-&lt;sup>92 Borough Wide Transport Study(final draft) (page 267)
+Borough Wide Transport Study(final draft) (page 267)